mahmoodhamdi/daily_challenge/README.md

 **Constraints:**

-- 1 <= s.length <= 2000
+- 1 <= s.length

+ <= 2000
-- `s` consists of lowercase and/or uppercase English letters only.
+- s consists of lowercase and/or uppercase English letters only.

 ### Solution Explanation

-To find the

- length of the longest palindrome that can be built with the letters of the string `s`, we can use the following approach:
+To determine the length of the longest palindrome that can be built with the letters of the string s, we can use the following approach:

 1. **Frequency Count**:
-   - Use a map to count the frequency of each character in the string `s`.
+   - Use a map to count the frequency of each character in the string s.

 2. **Count Odd Frequencies**:
    - Traverse the frequency map and count how many characters have odd frequencies.